Skip to content

 sigil.getAddress(): string | null

-await sigil.signMessage(message: string): Promise<string>
+await sigil.signMessage(message: string, options?): Promise<string>

 Opens a confirmation modal in the iframe, the user approves, the iframe reconstructs the key in memory, signs (ECDSA secp256k1), wipes, and returns the signature in hex.